Empowering Employees to Be Successful

-All ombudspersons speak the local language and understand the culture and business environment of their locations.
-GE ombudspersons are trained in procedures for receiving concerns, initiating investigations, monitoring case progress and closure.
+As GE employment and business activity has globalized, we have updated the ombudsperson appointment process to reflect our increased global activity.
+For example, all ombudspersons speak the local language and understand the culture and business environment of their locations.
+The ombudsperson network is assessed and measured to ensure that it is operating with peak efficiency while providing the most comprehensive global coverage.
+GE ombudspersons are trained in procedures for receiving concerns, initiating investigations and monitoring case progress and closure.
 Training for ombudspersons is digitized to allow for self-directed course instruction.
-In 2009, a total of 184 ombudspersons were trained.
-Existing ombudspersons may also access the digitized training when a refresher is needed.
+In 2014, a total of 187 ombudspersons were trained.
+Digitized refresher courses are available to all trained ombudspersons.

-Confirmed violations of company policies and procedures result in corrective actions such as training, strengthening routines and simplifying/updating processes.
+Prompt corrective action and discipline are elements of a strong integrity culture at GE.
+Confirmed violations of Company policies and procedures result in corrective actions such as training, strengthening routines, and simplifying or updating processes.
 Although many policy non-conformances result from unintended mistakes, disciplinary actions are taken in appropriate cases involving intentional wrongdoing.

 A hallmark of GE’s compliance program is a steadfast commitment to a vibrant, well-publicized and effective “open reporting environment,” in which employees are encouraged to raise integrity concerns and feel confident that they can do so without fear of retaliation.
 In today’s environment, GE employees remain the Company’s first and best line of defense for the early detection of potential compliance issues.
 Early detection and reporting depend on maintaining a compliance culture in which all employees: